Ludophilia/Minishell/assignment/micro_todo.md

 ### Structure

-- [ ] check if most modules are norm compliant
+- [ ] 🔴 check if most modules are norm compliant

 ## Main

-- [ ] Block that ability to use minishell in non interactiive mode and
+- [ ] 🔴 Block that ability to use minishell in non interactiive mode and

-## Execution

 ### Signals